Despite economic uncertainty housing market still strong

 An economic recovery in 2014 was followed by healthy expansions of 5.4% in 2015, 2.5% in 2016, 5.2% in 2017, and 3.2% in 2018, thanks to increased private consumption and robust growth in the real estate market.
 Economic growth slowed in 2019 to 2.3%.

-In 2020, the government recorded a budget deficit of CZK 367.4 billion (US$16.54 billion), the biggest shortfall since the establishment of the Czech Republic, after the government spent about CZK 216.5 billion (US$9.74 billion) to cushion the impact of the coronavirus to the domestic economy.
-The deficit was equivalent to about 7.3% of GDP in 2020, in contrast to a surplus of 0.3% in 2019.
+In 2021, the government’s budget deficit hit a record CZK 420 billion (US$17.93 billion), the biggest shortfall since the establishment of the Czech Republic, as public spending surge to cushion the impact of the coronavirus to the domestic economy.
+The deficit was equivalent to about 5.9% of GDP in 2021, slightly up from the previous year’s shortfall of 5.8% of GDP and almost twice the EU’s mandated ceiling of 3%, according to Czech Statistical Office.